 – Staff room

 The staff in charge of disinfecting these high-touch areas will be cleaning these surfaces at least twice per day

 3) Proper hand hygiene technique education has been provided to all staff.
 Staff have also been instructed, during their care for residents and before / after meals, to provide hand sanitizer to the residents

 - Any modifications made to the current method of service delivery/work operations will be made in full consultation with those potentially affected by those changes, as well as the latest direction from the PHO, MHO, BCCDC and WorkSafeBC.

 - Prior to any modifications being made, workers will be notified of the updated safety controls being implemented, including any new safe work procedures.
-These changes will be posted [select all applicable options: worker intranet, webpage, bulletin board, etc.]
+These changes will be posted on PCC communications, communication binder, bulletin boards and emails.

-Retirement Concepts. – Guildford Seniors Village has reviewed our existing risk assessments for the jobs and areas affected in the workplace.
+Retirement Concepts – Dufferin Care Centre has reviewed our existing risk assessments for the jobs and areas affected in the workplace.
 We have considered the effects of control measures discussed in this COVID-19 Safety Plan on existing safeguards and controls and revised our risk assessments and other documentation accordingly.